Oxford HealthCare Insurance Coverage

 Treating Mental Health With Oxford Coverage

 Many times, people who suffer from substance abuse also struggle with mental health disorders.
 This occurrence is referred to as a dual diagnosis.
-The presence of two or more disorders (addiction and 1 or more mental health disorder) is referred to as “co-occurring disorders”.
+The presence of two or more disorders (addiction and 1 or more mental health disorders) is referred to as “co-occurring disorders”.

 When a person has co-occurring disorders, he or she should receive care from a dual diagnosis program.
 Treatment programs that focus on both mental health and substance use disorders can help individuals to cope with the symptoms of their behavioral health challenges and equip them with the skills they need in order to end substance dependence in their lives.